syncfusion-content/asp.netmvc-docs/aspnetmvc/DropDownList/HowTo.md

 ## Remove validation error message on item selection

-You can remove the validaiton error message of DropDownList on selecting an item through change event using the below code.
+You can remove the validation error message of DropDownList on selecting an item through change event using the below code.

 {% tabs %}